 If at all possible, start your child at school as soon as you can.
 It will help them make friends and get into the swing of their new life.
 Creating their own social circle and being distracted will help them acclimatise very quickly.

 Make everything fun and exciting, but respect their emotions.
 It’s perfectly acceptable to feel unsettled and anxious so this should be acknowledged.

 Live as normally as you can.
 Keep to the same routines as much as you can.
 Remember, it’s just the country that’s different, not your family.

-What strategies did you employ to help your children settle into their new home?
+You know your children best, so consider what they particularly find ‘homely’ and comforting and incorporate that into your move abroad.
 Personally, I find that once our pets arrived we all soon feel at home!

 Make sure you’re well prepared BEFORE you move